Mutual Aid as Revolutionary Strategy

 Economic Sustainability Without Profit Logic

 Refusing money worship does not mean ignoring resources.
 To survive, mutual aid networks need material flow independent of capital’s toxicity.
 Cooperative purchasing, tool libraries, gift economies, and neighborhood credit circles can stabilize supply without replicating exploitation.
+Cooperative purchasing groups > Lower > Household costs through collective bargaining power.
 Balance transparency with security: publish financial methods, protect participant identity where necessary.

 Transition from survival to revolution occurs when networks realize they are no longer protesting scarcity but administering abundance.
 At that point, the game changes.